 Titanium is certainly a fantastic choice.
 Although it is commonly promoted as a marriage ring, titanium shines quite well.

 You may also customize this simply by graving any initial slate metal projects.
-Titanium is a difficulty since it is extremely tough to cut.
+Titanium is difficult since it is extremely tough to cut.

 In such instances, brass is also an excellent choice, as mentioned previously.